-This year's events have made us consider new ways of socialising, connecting with people and making friends.
-Some of us may be apprehensive, others itching to meet up, but all are in need of company.
+The events of this and last year have made us consider new ways of socialising, connecting with people and making friends.
+Some of us may be apprehensive, others itching to meet up, but all in need of company.

 From joining sports clubs to using social media, we’ve picked 10 ways to help you meet people and get the most out of a city like London.
 Whether you’re new to town, or you’ve been here a while, there’s plenty of conversations out there waiting to be had, just as long as you know where to find them.